Urban Villages Initiative

 The Urban Villages Initiative continues to invest in the five Urban Village areas by supporting organisations to develop projects and programmes aimed at improving people’s lives and creating thriving places.

-- From 2018/19 – 2019/20 – 70 community-led projects were supported with an investment of £3.31m to support good relations programmes and to help create thriving places across Urban Village areas.
+- 70 community-led projects continue to be supported with an investment of £6m across the areas to support and enable good relations programmes and opportunities that can enable better engagement across communities to create thriving places across and between Urban Village areas.
+The community-led approach will draw to a close at the end of this financial year.

-- Partnerships with departments, councils and ALBs are supporting cross cutting projects in all five Urban Village areas working with schools, training and employment, community tourism and other building capacity themes.
+- Partnerships with departments and councils continue to support cross cutting projects (projects that are impactful to more than one UV area) in all five Urban Village areas.
+This includes employability, working with schools, training, community tourism and other tailored capacity building opportunities.

-SIB continue to provide advisory and delivery expertise on a number of the strands of work in the programme including, the Capital Programme, the Strategic Project Development and the Strategic Communications and Engagement, as well as leading local teams in Derry~Londonderry and North Belfast
+SIB continue to provide advisory and delivery expertise on a number of the strands of work in the programme including, the Capital Programme as well as leading local teams in Derry~Londonderry and North Belfast.

 For further information contact: